sgrif/talks/foundation_demystified/presentation.md

 ^ communities advocate.
 You'll notice that this is "communities" plural, because the Rust community is not a monolith.
 My job is to make sure that the Foundation is acting in the best interest of th Rust Project and all of Rust's communities.
 I'm here because after spending more than a decade working in open source full time, I have some *very* strong opinions on how broken open source funding is, and I want to see the Foundation make sure open source contributors today don't have to deal with the bullshit that I did.

+^ I also care a lot about the integrity and transparency of both the project and the foundation.
+Just about anybody who's worked with me within the project can vouch for the fact that if I saw something to be concerned about, I would be very loudly and publicly ringing alarm bells.
+While we've had no shortage of recent controversies, I'm confident that both organizations are taking the right steps to improve themselves and fix flaws as they're found.

+^ And it's important to me that people know that when you see me talk about the internal workings of the foundation, you're not getting a santized view, you're getting my honest opinion on the matter -- even if that view isn't going to be flattering to the foundation.
+While my coworkers did get a chance to see this talk before I gave it to you, I retained full editorial control over its contents.
+And that's true any time I speak up on these things.

 ---

 # Contact me